zongyf02/mlax/docs/source/module.rst

 were to be used inside ``jax.jit``.

 .. warning::
+    Jit-compiled JAX functions are retraced when their static arguments change.
-    Modules with different parameters will be retraced when called.
-If a hyperparameter can take on more than a few values, consider making it a parameter to avoid excessive retracing.
+    Since hyperparameters are treated as static arguments, if a hyperparameter can take on more than a few values, consider making it a parameter to avoid excessive retracing.

 .. code-block:: python